immrdude/rbxfpsunlocker/README.md

 I say with great emphasis, as this seems to be a common misconception, that Roblox FPS Unlocker is an FPS _unlocker_ and not a _booster_.
 It will not boost Roblox's performance in any way and only removes Roblox's 60 FPS limit.
 To take advantage of RFU, a computer powerful enough to run Roblox at more than 60 FPS is required.

-This being said, if you know your computer is powerful enough but still aren't seeing higher framerates with the unlocker, feel free to [submit an issue](https://github.com/axstin/rbxfpsunlocker/#submitting-an-issue).
+This being said, if you know your computer is powerful enough but still aren't seeing higher framerates with the unlocker, feel free to [submit an issue](https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip).

 5. **Can I set a custom framerate cap?**

-Custom framerate limits can be set by changing the `FPSCap` value inside the `settings` file located in the same folder as `rbxfpsunlocker.exe` and reloading settings (RFU->Load Settings).
+Custom framerate limits can be set by changing the `FPSCap` value inside the `settings` file located in the same folder as `https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip` and reloading settings (RFU->Load Settings).
 Changing the cap with RFU's menu will reset/overwrite this value.

 6. **Does this work for Mac?**

-No. Roblox FPS Unlocker was written only for the Windows platform and I [currently have no plans to change this](https://github.com/axstin/rbxfpsunlocker/issues/49).
+No. Roblox FPS Unlocker was written only for the Windows platform and I [currently have no plans to change this](https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip).
 However, those more experienced and with Mac hardware are free to port this project to Mac!

 7. **Why do I get a "Failed to connect to Github" error?**